Xayvay/DrivingHistory/README.md

 Application Structure:

-A. Main Class
+* Main Class
-B. Driver Package - Driver Service and Drive Object
+* Driver Package - Driver Service and Drive Object
-C. Trip Package - Trip Service and Trip Object
+* Trip Package - Trip Service and Trip Object
-D. Report Package - Report Service and Report Object
+* Report Package - Report Service and Report Object

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 Debating if I want this functionality in main or reports or in its own utils class called file processor or something of that nature.